SyahrulNazri/sd-training/Readme.md

 - First reason crosstalk noise was high routing Density
 - Reason Crosstalk noise occur because the high routing Density and large number of standard cells.
-- The cicuit on left figure smaller than the right figure because the number of cells was was lower.
+- The cicuit on left figure smaller than the right figure because the different number of cell.For example,if we have two mobile phone.One mobile phone only use for message and call but other one use for running many application.So the number of cell is needed in the chip was different.The chip in the mobile phone that use for running application more complex.
 - When the number of standard cell increase  the  routing also increase and it will  close each other .So,it will give some issue .

 >![image](https://user-images.githubusercontent.com/118953939/219590600-a5af8972-98b8-4800-9ca4-a23211ccf66b.png)